The Most Important Invention the Year You Were Born

 1963: Electronic cigarette

 Vaping has garnered a lot of attention in the past several years for a multitude of reasons (none of them very praise-worthy), and its origins can be traced back to 1963 when the first form of an electronic cigarette debuted.
 Herbert A. Gilbert is the name linked with the invention, according to RS Components, though he didn’t receive a patent for it until 1965.
 While vaping is a billion-dollar industry now, Gilbert wasn’t so sure his version of the e-cigarette (which some sources say didn’t contain nicotine) would appeal to consumers.
 For that reason, he chose not to make a big commercial push on the product.
-These are the 12 things that happen to your body when you stop vaping.

 1964: LCD technology